-Not only are potatoes great energy sources, they are also excellent sources of fiber.
-Eating enough fiber increases satiety and keeps your waistline in check to ensure for visual muscular growth results, and not fat.
+Not only are potatoes great energy sources, but they are also excellent sources of fiber.
+Eating enough fiber increases satiety and keeps your waistline in check to ensure visible muscular growth, and not fat.

 Potatoes are also great sources of vitamin B6, a substance required for more than 100 enzymatic reactions.
-Protein and amino acid building blocks require vitamin B6 for their synthesis.
-Approximately 21 % of the daily value of vitamin B6 comes from 1 cup baked potato.
+Protein and amino acid building blocks need vitamin B6 for their synthesis.
+Approximately 21 % of the daily value of vitamin B6 comes from a cup of baked potato.